KyrietS/Snaps/README.md

 # Snaps Physics

-Snaps is a 2D physics engine in which every object ultimately "snaps" to a grid.\
+Snaps is a 2D physics engine where every object ultimately "snaps" to a grid.\
 Its purpose is to enable 2D tile-based games to have smooth and reasonably realistic physics.

 ### Playing with sand